sydasif/ansible-cbt-lab/docs/source/06_jinja/02_dynamic_look.md

 ```
 router ospf 99
   router-id 99.99.99.99
-  network 9.9.9.0 0.0.0.255 area 0
 ```

 By using different Jinja2 templates and referencing them dynamically in the Ansible playbook, you can efficiently manage multi-vendor network configurations.
 This approach ensures that each device gets the correct configuration, reducing errors and streamlining the network management process.

 The generated configurations are saved on the control node, allowing you to review them before applying them to the devices.